academe/omnipay-helcim/docs/How-Helcim-Works.md

 Direct API, that are not obvious (certainly not highlighted in the documentation), but are covered by this driver.

+For the above reasons, I would recomment only using the Hosted Pages mode for authorisation and not for taking full payments if used with a shop.
+I believe in some parts of the US, this would be a requirement (the card cannot be charged until the items are shipped) but that is not always the case in many other countries.

 I have no comments on the Direct mode as I have not attempted to use that yet.
 The Direct mode would need your site to be PCI compliant and registered, which is a whole other headeache that is often best avoided.

 With both modes, you *do* need a SSL certificate on your site, regardless of what the documentation says.

+The JavaScript mode is relatively new, and on the TODO list to implement.